 Google Voice Alternatives

-Although Google Voice provides a baseline service that works for many use cases – especially Professional Services due to the security provisions provided – there are a lot of situations where another provider will prove to be much more useful.
+Although Google Voice provides a baseline service that works for many use cases – especially professional services due to the built-in security – there are a lot of situations where another provider will prove much more useful.
+Here’s a whistle stop tour of some of the best alternatives to Google Voice (which you’ll also find listed in the table, just below).

-Nextiva is another provider whose software would be well-suited to professional services, but Google Voice scored much better for security (3/5 for Nextiva, vs 5/5 for Google Voice).
+Nextiva is similar provider whose software would be well-suited to professional services, but Google Voice scored much better for security (3/5 for Nextiva, vs 5/5 for Google Voice).

 Price from The typical lowest starting price.
 The lowest price available for your business will depend on your needs. | Best For | Users | Domestic Call Fees | ||